swill/apachecon2016/slides/presentation.md

 ## Deploy Datacenter

-ACS and KVM are both ready to go now.
+ACS and KVM are both ready to go now, but not configured...

 - Setup Zone, Pod, Cluster and KVM Host.
 - Configure the orchestrated network ranges.